 Dennis W. Pullin

-Dennis W. Pullin is president and CEO of Virtua, a non-profit healthcare system in New Jersey offering a full continuum of primary, preventative, wellness, acute and long-term care.
+Dennis W. Pullin is president and CEO of Virtua Health System, a non-profit healthcare organization in New Jersey, offering a full continuum of primary, preventative, wellness, acute and long-term care.
 He is a seasoned healthcare executive with operational and business development experience and has had leadership roles in hospitals, academic medical centers, physician group practices and private industry.

 Pullin came to Virtua in 2017 from the Washington, D.C./Baltimore, MD area where he had been president of MedStar Harbor Hospital and senior vice president of MedStar Health.
-Prior to leading MedStar Harbor, he was senior vice president and chief operating officer at MedStar Washington Hospital Center in Washington, D.C.
+Prior to leading MedStar Harbor, he was senior vice president and chief operating officer at MedStar Washington Hospital Center in Washington, DC.

 Pullin’s extensive background includes many leadership positions in healthcare management.
 He was vice president of Operations and Business Development at St. Luke’s Episcopal Health System in Houston; vice president of Acquisitions and Development at Symbion Healthcare, Inc.; executive director of the Baylor Sports Medicine Institute at Baylor College of Medicine; and chief operating officer at Hopestar Medical Management Group.